-The Mount Agung Bali volcano is the biggest and baddest mountain peak on the island of Bali, Indonesia, and the hike to the top is out of this world.
+The Mount Agung hike takes you to the top of the biggest and baddest volcano peak on the island of Bali, Indonesia, and the sunrise views are out of this world.

 This brutal trek takes you up the steep slopes of an active volcano until you’re staring into the massive crater itself.
-I did the Mount Agung hike in 2020, and it was one of the most difficult and thrilling things I’ve ever experienced.
+I did the Mount Agung hike recently, and it was one of the most difficult and thrilling things I’ve ever experienced.

-Sunrise trekking at the Gunung Agung volcano is especially popular because you can catch amazing views of the sunrise from the top of the mountain, usually in a sea of orange clouds.
+Sunrise trekking at the Mount Agung volcano is especially popular because you can catch amazing views of the sunrise from the top of the mountain, usually in a sea of orange clouds.

-This guide will explain how you can hike Mount Agung, with or without a guide, and everything else you need to know before you go!
+This travel blog will explain how you can hike Mount Agung, with or without a tour guide, and everything else you need to know before you go!

 - Difficulty: Hard